projectchrono/chrono/README.md

 Project CHRONO
 ==============

 Project Chrono represents a community effort aimed at producing a physics-based modelling and simulation infrastructure based on a platform-independent, open-source design.
 The name of this software infrastructure is Chrono.
 Some of its features are listed below.
-More information is available at the [project website](http://www.projectchrono.org/)
+More information is available at the [project website](http://www.projectchrono.org/).

-### Physical modeling
+### Physics modeling

 -   Rigid body support
 -   Flexible body support via Chrono::FEA module - both for ANCF and co-rotational nonlinear finite element analysis